Who can use this feature?

 FAQs

-Question: What happened to the custom objective status and category options?
+Question: What happened to the custom objective status options?

 Question: Can you copy objectives and/or milestones?